2011 Alamo Bowl: Washington

-Washington entered the game with a record of 7-5, finishing 3rd in the Pac-12 North division.
+Washington entered the game with a record of 7–5, finishing 3rd in the Pac-12 North division.
 Washington quarterback Keith Price had a single-season school record 29 touchdown passes in the 2011 regular season.
 Running back Chris Polk was ranked 16th in the nation in rushing, averaging 112 yards per game.
 In addition, the Huskies were very efficient in the red zone, scoring 36 touchdowns on 45 trips.
 Washington's defense, on the other hand, was ranked only 116th out of 120 against the pass and only 102nd against the run.

 Baylor

-Baylor entered the game 9-3, finishing 3rd in the Big 12 standings.
+Baylor entered the game 9–3, finishing 3rd in the Big 12 standings.
 The Bears were looking for their first bowl win since the 1992 John Hancock Bowl, notably the last game for legendary Baylor coach Grant Teaff.
-Baylor entered the game on a 5-game winning streak, after starting 4-3.
-During the 5-game winning streak, Baylor averaged 46.4 points and 587 yards, which included the Bear's first victory ever over Oklahoma.
+Baylor entered the game on a 5-game winning streak, after starting 4–3.
+During the 5-game winning streak, Baylor averaged 46.4 points and 587 yards, which included the Bears' first ever victory over Oklahoma.
 For the season, the Bears had the nation's 2nd ranked total offense (571.25 yards per game), 5th ranked passing offense (356.2 yards per game) and 18th ranked rushing offense (215.08 yards per game).
 Baylor's offense was led by Heisman Trophy-winning QB Robert Griffin III.
 Wide receiver Kendall Wright and running back Terrance Ganaway were other players that led the offense.
 Baylor's defense, on the other hand, was ranked only 114th overall in the FBS.